BassT23/Proxmox/README.md

 Changelog: [here](https://github.com/BassT23/Proxmox/blob/master/change.log)

 ### What does the script do:
-- The script make system updates with apt/dnf/pacman/apk or yum on all nodes/LXCs and VMs (if VMs prepared for that)
+- The script makes system updates with apt/dnf/pacman/apk or yum on all nodes/LXCs and VMs (if VMs prepared for that)
-- Make a snapshot befor update (if your storage support it - [look here](https://pve.proxmox.com/wiki/Storage)).
+- Make a snapshot before update (if your storage support it - [look here](https://pve.proxmox.com/wiki/Storage)).
 If not supported, you can choose to make a real backup, but this must be enabled in `update.conf` by user (take long time!)
-- After all, the updater makes an little cleaning (like `apt autoremove`)
+- After all, the updater makes a little cleaning (like `apt autoremove`)
 - If the script detects "extra" installations, it could update this also.
 Look in config file, for that.

 ##